 Central elements in the projects include a thorough and well-informed use of materials with an eye to the integrity of the project as a spatial composition.
 The resulting architecture is generous and clear, providing a space for the life within rather than trying to claim the stage for itself.

 Robert-Jan received a master degree in architecture from the TU Delft in 2006.
 In 2003 he studied at the ETH Zürich.
 Since 2005 he writes regularly on architecture and urbanism.
 In 2008 he established his own architecture practice.
 In 2011 he cofounded De Kort Van Schaik.
-Robert-Jan is currently member of the editorial board of ‘Yearbook Architecture in the Netherlands’.
+Between 2016 and 2019 Robert-Jan was member of the editorial board of ‘Yearbook Architecture in the Netherlands’.

 Sander holds a master degree in architecture from the TU Delft since 2006.
 He gained professional experience in London and Rotterdam working for Skidmore, Owings & Merrill (SOM) and De Zwarte Hond.
 In 2011 he cofounded De Kort Van Schaik.
-Sander was guest teacher at the TU Delft and the Academy of Architecture Arnhem.
+Sander was guest teacher at the TU Delft and at ArtEZ University of Arts in Arnhem.

 Sofie van Brunschot joined De Kort Van Schaik in 2017, after receiving here master degree at TUDelft.